stackedflows/Machine-Learning/README.md

 In this simple example, we see that It has learned to average the inputs, since the network cannot think of another way to optimise the error minimisation.

 This is based on a 100 epoch training session and with a learning rate of 0.5.

-# ~~ Application of ML To Unity: Various Frameworks~~

-# Convolutional-Neural-Network

-First we export the trained MNIST model to ONNX

-    relevant folder is MNIST

-Then we execute the model in Unity

-    relevant folder is Unity

-# Natural-Language-Processing

-While unity are working on implementing GPT-3 type architectures (BERT) into their Barracuda package, here is a simple way to create a bot without such tools.

-    relevant folder is Unity